-Laser hair removal is the most effective treatment for ingrown hair.
+- Laser Hair Treatment: Laser hair removal is the most effective treatment for ingrown hair.
 It not just removes the ingrown hair but also renders the hair follicle ineffective thus no more ingrown hair.
 Laser hair removal works on the principal of selective photothermolysis STPL with a specific wavelength of light and pulse.
 The light energy penetrates deeper into the skin on hair stem cells resulting in permanent hair reduction as it kills the hair follicle itself.
 The root cause of the problem itself is caught by Laser hair removal and even the problem of excess hair growth is alleviated along with treating ingrown hair.
 This treatment also helps in curing hyper-pigmentation, pustules and other lesions on the skin.
 Indian skin colour responds very well to LHR and it is a cost-effective method when compared to monthly or weekly traditional hair removal methods.

-They are a plant extract based exfoliation under controlled conditions at a skin clinic.
+- Chemical Peels: They are a plant extract based exfoliation under controlled conditions at a skin clinic.
 They can help in preventing and curing ingrown hair in addition to removing dead skin cells.
 Especially glycolic acid and salicylic acid can help in treating ingrown hair also keeping the skin pores unclogged too.

-Retinoids like tretinoin (Renova, Retin-A) can help in exfoliating, thus removing the dead skin cells.
+- Medications And Antibiotics: Retinoids like tretinoin (Renova, Retin-A) can help in exfoliating, thus removing the dead skin cells.
 In addition, some steroids may be prescribed by your dermatologist to reduce the inflammation and redness.
 Additionally, oral and topical antibiotics may also be prescribed to prevent any infection at the site of ingrown hair.

 How To Prevent Ingrown Hair?